-A project in Looker is a collection of related LookML files that tell Looker how to connect to your database, how to query your data, and how to control the user interface’s behavior.
-This page lists the types of files that can be present in a project, with a brief description and links to more information about each.
+A Looker project is a collection of LookML files that tell Looker how to connect to your database, how to query your data, and how to control the user interface’s behavior.

 A model file specifies a database connection and the set of Explores that should use that connection.
 This is where you’ll define which data tables should be used (as included views) and how they should be joined together, if necessary.